sfigg/commercialization-public/docset/design/device-experiences/speechplatformdevicestestsetup.md

 <tr class="even">
 <td><p><strong>MRP</strong></p></td>
 <td><p>Mouth Reference Point</p>
-<p>Location 25mm in front of the lip plane of the artificial mouth, and location in which speech level is calibrated.</p></td>
+<p>Location 25mm in front of the lip plane of the artificial mouth, and location in which speech level is calibrated.
+See ITU-T P.51 or manufacturer specifications for more details.</p></td>
 </tr>
 <tr class="odd">
 <td><p><strong>SLM</strong></p></td>